Skip to content

 5. Colorado State University

-CSU is nationally respected for its programs in veterinary medicine, natural resources, and engineering.
-With a 3.0 GPA, you’ll be in range for many majors, but STEM applicants benefit from showing strength in math and science coursework.
-Fort Collins adds the appeal of a classic college town with strong research and career opportunities.
+CSU is nationally respected for its programs in veterinary medicine (consistently ranked top 5 in the U.S.), natural resources, environmental engineering, animal sciences, and atmospheric sciences — CSU is a primary partner with NOAA on climate research.
+The university is also a land-grant institution, meaning it has deep roots in agriculture, sustainability, and extension programs across Colorado.
+With a 3.0 GPA, you’ll be in range for many majors, but STEM applicants — especially those aiming at pre-vet or engineering — benefit from showing strength in math and science coursework.
+Fort Collins adds the appeal of a classic college town at the foot of the Rockies, with award-winning craft breweries, cycling culture, and strong research and career opportunities thanks to CSU’s federal research labs.

 • Location: Fort Collins, CO